xprees/rabbitmq-benchmarks/Results/Http_vs_Rabbit/report-github.md

 # HTTP vs RabbitMQ Benchmark

-Comparing the performance of sending messages of various sizes using HTTP and RabbitMQ
+Comparing the performance of sending messages of various sizes using HTTP and RabbitMQ.
+Rabbit-RT (RabbitMQ Round-Trip) is the time taken to send a message to RabbitMQ and receive it back.

 <details>